Skip to content

 These parameters control the STAC API query and define the output cube's spatial grid.

 • variables: Variables to include in the dataset.
-Can be a name or regex pattern or iterable of the latter.
+Accepts a single name, a regex pattern, or an iterable of either.

-• tile_size: Spatial tile size of the returned dataset (width, height).
+• tile_size: Spatial tile size of the returned dataset, given as (width, height).

-• query: Additional query options for filtering STAC Items by properties.
-See STAC Query Extension for details.
+• query: Additional filtering options for STAC Items by their properties.
+See the STAC Query Extension for details.

 4. Inspect, Visualize, and Save the Data Cube